deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “Hmm...”
 Ava finished setting the table and sat down so as to stay out of the way.
 “And the rest of the guys?
 I kinda wanna stay in their good graces as best I can...”

-Adam *’pff*’ed and poured himself an orange juice.
+Adam *’pff’*-ed and poured himself an orange juice.
 “Stay?”

 “Ohhh, no. Stop that,” Jess warned him, putting the finishing touches on the French press coffee.
 “That wasn’t nice, Adam.”